1066509/reproducible-research_homework/README.md

 b) You can use a log transformation to fit a linear model to the data.
 I have done this and plotted it in the file 'viral_data_log_transformation.R' in the reproducible_research_homework repository.

-c) In order to find the exponent (α) and scaling factor (β) for the relationship between virion volume (V) and genome length (L), we need to take the natural logarithm of the equation.
+c) In order to find the exponent (α) and scaling factor (β) for the relationship between virion volume (V) and genome length (L), we need to log-transform the equation, to linearise the relationship.
 <br>
 Initial equation: V = βL^α
 <br>
-Natural log equation: ln(V) = ln(β) + αln(L)
+Log equation: log(V) = log(β) + αlog(L)

-    This now shows a linear relationship between V and L, where the slope is α and the intercept is ln(β).
+    This now shows a linear relationship between V and L, where the slope is α and the intercept is log(β).

     Therefore to find α and β, we can do a linear regression on the log-transformed data.
-I have  back transformed the output value for the intercept as this value is ln(β) and I need to find only β.
+I have  back-transformed the output value for the intercept as this value is log(β) and I need to find only β.

-    Code for this linear regression can be found in the file ;viral_data_log_transformation.R' in the reproducible_research_homework repository.
+    Code for this linear regression can be found in the file 'viral_data_log_transformation.R' in the reproducible_research_homework repository.

     α = 1.52 (p = 6.44e-10)
     <br>